hadihabashi/go_user_manage/README.md

 * Uses secure cookies and stores user information in a Redis database.
 * Suitable for running a local Redis server, registering/confirming users and managing public/user/admin pages.
 * Also supports connecting to remote Redis servers.
-* Does not support SQL databases.
-For MariaDB/MySQL support, look into [permissionsql](https://github.com/xyproto/permissionsql).
-* For Bolt database support (no database host needed, uses a file), look into [permissionbolt](https://github.com/xyproto/permissionbolt).
-* For PostgreSQL database support (using the HSTORE feature), look into [pstore](https://github.com/xyproto/pstore).
 * Supports registration and confirmation via generated confirmation codes.
 * Tries to keep things simple.
 * Only supports *public*, *user* and *admin* permissions out of the box, but offers functionality for implementing more fine grained permissions, if so desired.